reaperofpower/Sims4-Mac2Windows-Cleaner/README.md

 Then right click run in Powershell.

 Note: The Build Buy mod folder should be renamed before running to remove the special characters

+Fix EA Sims 4 Mod folder when moving it from a MAC to a Windows PC